 …when you arrive

 You’ll be welcomed by our congregation.
 We love to have new people join with us whenever we gather in Christ’s name.
-We have Sunday School/Bible Study classes for all ages beginning at 9:30 AM, as well as specific classes for men, women and families.
+We have Sunday School/Bible Study classes for all ages beginning at 9:30 AM.
 If you need help finding a class just ask anyone.
 Our people will be happy to help you.
 Once the Bible Study hour is over, we then gather for worship as a congregation at 10:40.

 …before the worship service

 You should be given a welcome packet by one of our greeters as you enter.
 If not, please ask any of our members and they’ll be glad to get you one.
 Once you’re seated, you’ll notice that we come together as one church family for worship.
 There is no “children’s church” or separate youth meeting.
-We believe it is very important for children to learn to worship together with their families.
-(Though we do have a nursery available for children, ages two and younger, and a ‘video feed’ of the service in the downstairs fellowship hall for nursing moms or those who’s children are having a tough morning.)
+We believe it is important for children to learn to worship together with their families.
+(We do have a nursery available for children, ages two and younger, and a ‘video feed’ of the service in the downstairs fellowship hall for nursing moms or those whose children may be having a rough morning.)

 …during the worship service